potassco/clorm/docs/clorm/predicate.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another reason to sub-class a field definition is to restrict the set of values that a field can hold.
+Another reason to sub-class a field definition is to restrict the set of values that the field can hold.
 For example if you have an application where an argument of a predicate is restricted to a specific set of constants, such as the days of the week.